andlabs/libui/README.md

 * **10 August 2018**
 	* **Alpha 4 is finally here.** Everything from Alpha 3.5 and what's listed below is in this release; the two biggest changes are still the new text drawing API and new uiTable control.
 In between all that is a whole bunch of bugfixes, and hopefully more stability too.
 Thanks to everybody who helped contribute!
+	* Alpha 4 should hopefully also include automated binary releases via CI.
+Thanks to those who helped set that up!

 * **8 August 2018**
 	* Finally introduced an API for loading images, `uiImage`, and a new control, `uiTable`, for displaying tabular data.
 These provide enough basic functionality for now, but will be improved over time.
 You can read the documentation for the new features as they are [here](https://github.com/andlabs/libui/blob/f47e1423cf95ad7b1001663f3381b5a819fc67b9/uitable.h).
 Thanks to everyone who helped get to this point, in particular @bcampbell for the initial Windows code, and to everyone else for their patience!